Terms & Conditions

 9.1.3.
 Centrus360 giving the Customer sole authority to defend or settle any relevant claim.

 9.2.
-Centrus360 must defend the Customer against any claim that the Services (excluding the Al Features and any Content) infringe any patent effective as of the Effective Date, copyright, trade-mark, database right or right of confidentiality and must indemnify the Customer against any amounts awarded against the Customer in judgment or settlement of the claim, conditional on:
+Centrus360 must defend the Customer against any claim that the Services infringe any patent effective as of the Effective Date, copyright, trade-mark, database right or right of confidentiality and must indemnify the Customer against any amounts awarded against the Customer in judgment or settlement of the claim, conditional on:

 10. Limits on liability